What every best Exterior Paint has:

 Editors review many brands of exterior paint at ConsumerReports.org, subjecting each product to extensive and ongoing lab tests.
 Paints are rated on how well they hold up over time in simulated weathering tests, approximating durability over three-year increments, as well as whether or not they resist cracking, color change, dirt and mildew.

 Stains for exterior wooden decks are reviewed separately from exterior paints at ConsumerReports.org.
-Here editors analyze a handful of deck stains in three types of finishes -- clear, semi-transparent and solid.
+Here editors analyze a few dozen deck stains in three types of finishes -- clear, semi-transparent and solid.
 Much like the publication's report on exterior paints, wood stains are rated on how well they hold up over time, in one-year increments for periods up to three years.

 J.D.
-Power conducts research gauging consumer satisfaction for products across a range of categories.
-This study measures satisfaction (rated on a 1,000-point scale) across six factors: application, design guides, durability, price, product offerings, and warranty/guarantee.
+Power and Associates conducts research gauging consumer satisfaction for products across a range of categories.
+This study measures satisfaction with paint brands across six factors: application, design guides, durability, price, product offerings, and warranty/guarantee.
 Also useful are consumer satisfaction ratings for paint retailers.
 The J.D.
-Power Paint Satisfaction study includes responses from 7,840 customers who purchased interior and/or exterior paint within the previous 12 months.
+Power Paint Satisfaction study includes responses from 8,629 customers who purchased interior and/or exterior paint within the previous 12 months.

 Brian Havanas and Troy McNeely have been reviewing paint since 2009.
 Most reviews are of individual products, rather than pitting multiple paint brands against one another in head-to-head testing.
 Havanas and McNeely say they spend hours with a product before writing a review, relying on real-world testing and benchmarking without using artificial sunlight, artificial rain, or added preservatives.
 They review a variety of popular paint brands.